Scholasticpal/Scholasticpal/README.md

-## I'm a Full Stack Web Developer!
+## I'm a Full Stack Web & Cloud Developer!

 <p align="center">
 Passionate about using my technical and management <br>